 Day 24: Esfahan [B,L,D]

-After breakfast, we start on our tour of Esfahan.
-We’ll begin with a visit to the beautiful Chehel Sotuni (forty pillars) Palace, with its exquisite collection of fresco and paintings on tile.
+After breakfast, we’ll begin with a visit to the beautiful Chehel Sotoun (forty pillars) Palace, with its exquisite collection of fresco and paintings on tile.
 The reflecting pool magnified the majesty of the ruler.
 Here Shah Abbas II welcomed dignitaries and ambassadors.
 Today you are the guests of honor!
 Next, we’ll begin with a walk across the historical bridge of Khaju, constructed by Shah Abbas II in 1650.
 It is essentially a bridge superimposed upon a dam, 436 feet long and supported by twenty-four stone arches.
 On the far side is the garden tomb of Arthur Upham Pope and his wife Phyllis Ackerman, Americans who were dedicated to the study of Persian art, history and culture.

-During our time in Isfahan, you are invited to a private gallery to visit with a famous miniature artist.
+During our time in Isfahan, you will be taken to visit a private gallery and visit with a famous miniature artist.

-End the afternoon with a visit to the Hasht Bahesht (eight paradises) Pavilion and Park.
-It was built as an official court and a reception hall by Shah Abbas II (1647 AD).
-The ceilings are outstanding.
+End the afternoon with a visit to Hasht Bahesht (eight heavens) Pavilion and Park.
+It was built as an official court and a reception hall by Shah Abbas II (1647 AD) were the ceilings are outstanding.
 Overnight in Esfahan.

-Today, will visit the UNESCO recognized village of Abyaneh, located at the foot of Mount Karkas and in the vicinity of desert.
+Today, will visit the UNESCO recognized village of Abyaneh, located at the foot of Mount Karkas and near desert.
 Appreciate the serenity of this quaint village with its splendid archaeology and meet the dwellers who speak, live and dress in the original Persian style.
 Province and the city of Kashan are among the most prominent producers of the stunning handicraft.
 The wool for the carpets is usually shorn by local men in spring or autumn and women are mostly in charge of the weaving.
-Next, hop onto Kashan and visit Tabatabaiha and Boroojerdiha houses and some other historical places specially chosen by our tour guide and be acquainted with the previous century’s architecture, the Qajar Era.
-Continue on to Tehran.
-Dinner and overnight in Tehran.
+Next, hop onto Kashan and visit Tabatabaiha and Boroujerdi houses and some other historical places specially chosen by our tour guide and be acquainted with the previous century’s architecture, the Qajar Era.
+Overnight in Tehran.